On this page

 Log Files are now available for download through the Well Files page in new PEPS South Australia.

-In 2009, all open file digital well completion reports have been made available for free download as ZIP files (ZIP file sizes up to 250mb).
+In 2009, all open file digital well completion reports have been made available for free download as ZIP files (ZIP file sizes up to 400MB).
 The ZIP file includes the body of the report (PDF) as well as larger plans and logs (TIFF or JPEG) and related reports (PDF) and attachments.
-Download the well completion report ZIP files linked direct from the Well Completion Report module of (PEPS-SA) or from the online database SARIG.
+Download the well completion report ZIP files linked direct from the online database SARIG.

-Around 30 scanned well completion reports will fit on a single CD, or approximately 90 per DVD (report file sizes range from 10 - 100+ MB) and DPC will provide quotes on application for digital reports.
+Around 50 scanned well completion reports will fit on a DVD (modern reports can range from 50 - 400+ MB in size) and DEM will provide quotes on application for digital reports.
 The cost of a full DVD is $100.

 Bundled Package on hard drive

-All open file well completion reports, wireline logs (see below), log displays and a copy of PEPS-SA is available on a removable hard disk for $A2000.
-This is provided on portable hard drive as the datasets are in excess of 300 GB in size.
+All open file well completion reports, wireline logs (see below) and well log displays are available on a removable hard drive for $A2000.
+This is provided on portable hard drive as the datasets are in excess of 700 GB in size.

 The portable hard drive is provided free with the data but with a caveat — data is provided at cost of transfer but recipient must take responsibility to archive/backup the data in some manner of form.
 Portable hard drives are transport mediums (data can be deleted off them) and are not designed to be permanent network appliances.